totondruppusu/tidy-app/README.md

 ## Supported Workflows

-Tidy App is useful when you want to:
+Tidy-App is useful when you want to:

 - Clean a messy Downloads folder
 - Find duplicate files and media